 ….and immediately removed the tape.
 I love the crisp row of grey!

-When the grey paint was dry, I applied clear Americana Decor Wax with the Amricana Decor Waxing brush.
+When the grey paint was dry, I applied clear Wax with a Waxing brush.
 This wax also went on smooth as silk!
 This brush is fantastic too!
 It easily allowed me to get the wax on quickly and in all the corners of the table.

 What a simple and quick makeover!
 I love the look of the pale grey border on the white table top!